Receiving Social Security Disability for Bone Fractures

 If you have sustained a bone fracture and are unable to work, you may be eligible to receive disability benefits.
 Below, our attorneys at Dayes Law Firm discuss the complications associated with bone fractures and when the Social Security Administration (SSA) considers bones fractures as a disability.
-Our firm offers a free initial consultation to review your disability claim without any risk or obligations.
+Our firm offers a free initial consultation to review your disability claim with no obligation to work with our team after the evaluation.

 Bone Fractures of the Upper Extremities